SauloGD/Project-2-Reboot-Academy/README.md

 # Project-2-Reboot-Academy

-# Check-in App
+# Check-in Back-End
 This proyect tries to solve the problem of the increassing personal identification required by the Law, Official Registers, Covid Prevention, Terrorism prevetion and even nominative booking resells.
-We have designed a system to automate and add this data before check-in, send the info requiered to Official Registers and obey the law.
+We have designed a BackEnd API to automate and add this data before check-in, send the info requiered to Official Registers and obey the law.

 # Install
 To use this repository you have to: